| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 and yet sited in an attractive area opposite the village green; and his

+meal was excellent.
 Bob Jones, the Epping Forest Green Party Co ordinator and a village

 resident claimed that the recent record high temperatures, atmospheric